-Accreditation and History
+Accreditation and History opportunity to thrive

 Georgia Virtual Learning, started on May 2, 2005 with the Governor’s signature of the Georgia Virtual School (GaVS) bill, O.C.G.A.20-2-31, works in partnership with K-12 schools by providing supplemental online learning opportunities for public and non-public school students and students in grades 6 through 12th grade.